chericito/mobohubb-docs/docs/QUICK START/onboarding/logging-into-mobohubb/log-in-web-app.md

 ***

-# Log in the Web Portal
+# Log in the mobohubb portal

 1. Navigate to [app.mobohubb.com](https://app.mobohubb.com/).